pablodcruz/Mexico250210/review-notes/week6-devops/study-guide.md

 - **Efficiency:** Share the host OS kernel, making containers lightweight and resource-efficient.
 - **Isolation:** Encapsulate applications and their dependencies, preventing conflicts and enhancing security.

+ **Docker Registry**

+ - Docker Registry is the cloud storage for Docker Images.
+ - Docker Hub is one default registry for storing the images.
+ - The developers can store the images in public and private registries.
+ - When the docker pull command is executed in the docker client, the particular image is downloaded from the docker image registry.

 ### **3.2 Docker Commands**

 **Common Commands:**